There is a list of performance enhancing techniques for your OTRS installation, including configuration, coding, memory use, and more.

 Ticket::ArchiveSystemsetting in the system configuration.

-There is only 5000 tickets can be modified by running this job manually.
+Up to 5000 tickets can be modified by running this job manually.

 When you search for tickets, the system default is to search tickets which are not archived.